Mary Nissenson

-Mary Nissenson (April 1952 – October 23, 2017) was an American television journalist, who also was an entrepreneur, social activist and university instructor.
+Mary Nissenson (April 1952 – October 23, 2017) was an American television journalist, entrepreneur, social activist and university instructor.

 Early life and education

-A summa cum laude graduate of Vassar College in 1974, Nissenson received her J.D. degree from the University of Chicago Law School in 1977, where she was the first woman elected president of the law students' association in that institution's history.
+A summa cum laude graduate of Vassar College in 1974, Nissenson received her J.D. degree from the University of Chicago Law School in 1977.
+She was the first woman elected president of the law students' association in the institution's history.

 Broadcast journalism career

-After practicing briefly as a corporate litigator with the Chicago firm of Hopkins & Sutter, Nissenson was hired as chief investigator of the consumer affairs unit (Factfinder) at WBBM-TV Chicago.
-She received her first Emmy Award eight months later for her investigative reports into violations of child labor laws—a series also honored with a Silver Gavel Award from the American Bar Association in 1979, a Jacob Scher Award for investigative reporting, and a Peter Lisagor Award.
+After a brief practice as a corporate litigator with the Chicago firm of Hopkins & Sutter, Nissenson was hired as chief investigator of the consumer affairs unit (Factfinder) at WBBM-TV Chicago.
+She received her first Emmy Award eight months later for her investigative reports into violations of child labor laws—a series also honored with a Silver Gavel Award from the American Bar Association in 1979,Jacob Scher Award for investigative reporting, and a Peter Lisagor Award.

 In 1980, Nissenson was hired as a reporter/documentarian for WTVJ-Miami.
-Shortly thereafter, Nissenson went to Israel and Poland to produce Pages of Testimony, which documented a Holocaust survivor's return to Auschwitz and the donation of the Auschwitz Album, a valuable pictorial record of the Holocaust, to the Yad Vashem Museum in Jerusalem.
+Shortly after, she went to Israel and Poland to produce Pages of Testimony, which documented a Holocaust survivor's return to Auschwitz and the donation of the Auschwitz Album, a valuable pictorial record of the Holocaust, to the Yad Vashem Museum in Jerusalem.

-While in Warsaw, Nissenson was asked by CBS Network News to cover Lech Walesa's Solidarity Movement and ensuing labor strikes which led to the democratization of Poland.
-Nissenson's series of reports, Poland: Changing Nation, received a George Foster Peabody Award (television's equivalent of the Pulitzer Prize) just two months after she had begun her first full-time on-air reporting job.
+While in Warsaw, Nissenson was asked by CBS Network News to cover Lech Wałęsa's Solidarity Movement and ensuing labor strikes which led to the democratization of Poland.
+Her series of reports, Poland: Changing Nation, received a George Foster Peabody Award (television's equivalent of the Pulitzer Prize) just two months after she had begun her first full-time on-air reporting job.

 Nissenson was hired by NBC Network News in 1982, where, in addition to being a correspondent on three presidential campaigns, she sometimes guest-anchored on Today, NBC News at Sunrise, NBC News Overnight and NBC News Digest.
 She left the network in 1985 to report and anchor for WABC-TV in New York.

 From 1987 until 1988, Nissenson worked as a reporter at WBBM-TV in Chicago.
 In an interview with Chicago Sun-Times TV columnist Robert Feder, Nissenson denied that she resigned from the station in May 1988 because she was unable to obtain an anchor slot at the station.
 "I simply want to be my own person," she told Feder.

 Career as an entrepreneur

 In 1988, Nissenson formed Foresight Communications, Inc. (FCI).
-FCI's worked with Fortune 500 companies to divert monies from traditional marketing and advertising to public service ventures, earning Nissenson recognition as one of the "Socially Responsible Entrepreneurs of the Year" by INC Magazine and induction into the Entrepreneurship Hall of Fame.
-During this same period, she and husband Bill Scheer (now deceased), founded Assignment Desk, Inc. the first worldwide fully computerized booking agency for videographers.
+FCI's worked with Fortune 500 companies to divert monies from traditional marketing and advertising to public service ventures, which earned her a recognition as one of the "Socially Responsible Entrepreneurs of the Year" by INC Magazine.
+She was also inducted into the Entrepreneurship Hall of Fame.
+During this period, she and husband Bill Scheer (now deceased), founded Assignment Desk, Inc. the first worldwide fully computerized booking agency for videographers.

 Nissenson's company, Foresight Communications, Inc., served as principal architect (Agency of Record) for National Breast Cancer Awareness Month for its first decade.